wittikay/git-quickpush/README.md

 ## 🔧 Customization

-The script can be easily modified at `/Users/wittikay/.local/bin/quickpush` to:
+The script can be easily customized by editing `~/.local/bin/quickpush` to:
 - Change confirmation prompts
 - Modify color schemes
 - Add additional git commands